← Back to Blog

 Here's where FLR doesn't work well:

-• Niche subcultures - highly specific communities underrepresented in training data
+• Niche subcultures - highly specific communities underrepresented in training data get generic treatment.

 • What consumers liked about the concept